 Moles are dark growths that form due to genetic factors and sun exposure early in life.
 While many moles are not a medical threat, certain lesions can represent a risk for melanoma skin cancer.
 Moles that have an irregular shape, dark and light discoloration, and that change should be evaluated.
 If the decision is made to remove and analyze a mole, techniques are used to minimize scarring and achieve the best cosmetic result.

 Acne can be unattractive.
 It can also cause permanent scarring and emotional distress.
 Fortunately, several treatment options are available.
-In addition to prescription creams and pills, Dr. Reese and Dr. Hall perform office-based treatments to speed improvement.
+In addition to prescription creams and pills, our providers perform office-based treatments to speed improvement.
 Results are usually visible as soon as the first session.